 However, for the planning process to be successful the corporate culture needs to allow for the exploration of new ideas and encourage candid debate.
 In addition, everyone on the strategic planning team needs to have the right mindset.

 Creating a sound strategic plan takes time, a lot of hard work and an open mind – gathering market intelligence, analyzing information, figuring out what it all means, evaluating options, making trade-offs, and so on.
 These are all key facets of developing a sound business strategy not to be underestimated in their importance to the outcome of the planning process.

 The key obstacle to successful strategic planning has little to do with your ability to gather market intelligence or crunch numbers.
-It’s corporate culture that’s the main roadblock to good planning, developing a smart strategic plan, and committed implementation of the business strategy.
+It’s the corporate culture that’s the main roadblock to good planning, developing a smart strategic plan, and committed implementation of the business strategy.